-As strong winds move downward and outward from these thunderstorms, the wind kicks up dust as it moves across parts of the Saharan Desert and transport it into the upper atmosphere.
-This dust then moves across the Atlantic Ocean and affects the Caribbean, parts of Central American and the Southern United States.
+As strong winds move downward and outward from these thunderstorms, the wind kicks up dust as it moves across parts of the Saharan Desert and transports it into the upper atmosphere.
+This dust then moves across the Atlantic Ocean and affects the Caribbean, parts of Central American, and the Southern United States.

-The emission and dispersion of dust is not limited to the two above causes, by can be affected by a number of meteorological phenomena: El Niño, the North Atlantic Oscillation, rainfall in the Sahel, the Sahara Heat Low, and the Intertropical Convergence Zone.
+The emission and dispersion of dust are not limited to the two above causes, by can be affected by several meteorological phenomena: El Niño, the North Atlantic Oscillation, rainfall in the Sahel, the Sahara Heat Low, and the Intertropical Convergence Zone.

 The Saharan Air Layer

-Saharan Air Layer (SAL) is an extremely hot, dry and dust-laden layer of air orginating over North Africa’s Sahara Desert, extending upwards from the surface for several kilometres.
+Saharan Air Layer (SAL) is an extremely hot, dry and dust-laden layer of air originating over North Africa’s Sahara Desert, extending upwards from the surface for several kilometers.

 The dust band is fed by strong, low to mid-level easterly winds that pull sand and dust particles into the atmosphere, generating the infamous annual dust haze.

-Dusty, very dry and warm, this layer of air is pushed westward by easterly winds or thunderstorms (see above) and on reaching the West African coast or eastern Atlantic Ocean, rides over the cooler, more moist surface air of the Atlantic Ocean, forming an atmospheric inversion layer or boundary: with warm, dry air aloft and cooler, moist air below.
+Dusty, very dry, and warm, this layer of air is pushed westward by easterly winds or thunderstorms (see above).
+On reaching the West African coast or the Eastern Atlantic Ocean, rides over the cooler, more moist surface air of the Atlantic Ocean.
+This forms an atmospheric inversion layer or boundary: with warm, dry air aloft and cooler, moist air below.